Tripathi07/SpringBootInterview/README_Spring_Question.md

 # With multiple request, value of ID should be autoincremented

 # Next :
-# Add the required config changes that will help me append the message without restarting the server
+# Add the required config changes that will accomodate to the parameter change (example changing greeting to grettings) without restarting the server

 # Last :
 # Extend the request to UPDATE and DELETE the records